CS4224-Distributed-Databases/cockroachdb/README.md

 1. Ensure you have sshpass installed in your computer.
 Otherwise run `sudo apt install sshpass`
 2. Locally, in the root directory of the project (the one you cloned) in your local computer, run `./start-experiment.sh password numOfClients numOfServers serverOneIPAddr serverTwoIPAddr serverThreeIPAddr serverFourIPAddr serverFiveIPAddr`, replacing `password` with the password to the servers, `numOfClients` with 20 or 40, `numOfServers` with 4 or 5 and the remaining to be the IP addresses of the servers to use.
+3. Similarly, if you do not want to SSH into the server names inside the scripts, please make the changes accordingly.
-3. Output written to stdout can be found in `experiment-logs/i.out.log` and output written to stderr can be found in `experiment-logs/i.err.log` where i is the client number.
+4. Output written to stdout can be found in `experiment-logs/i.out.log` and output written to stderr can be found in `experiment-logs/i.err.log` where i is the client number.
 >Note that step2 will perform the steps to drop all existing tables, create new ones and load data into the cockroach database and then simulating an experiment according to the parameters input.

 **Generating statistics after an experiment**